 Account minimum: $1

-Charles Schwab Intelligent Portfolios – best of usability
+Charles Schwab Intelligent Portfolios – Best for usability

 With its Intelligent Portfolio robo-advisery, Charles Schwab is going hard after the robo-adviser market.
 Well-known for its investor-friendly practices, Schwab brings this same spirit to robos, with no-cost features such as rebalancing, automatic tax-loss harvesting and 24/7 access to U.S.-based customer service.